 The speed at which your corn cooks will really depend on which method you choose (grill or stovetop).
 I recommend looking for indicators of doneness (like charring) as opposed to relying on a specific number of minutes.
 You don’t want your cobs to turn totally black, but you also don’t want raw kernels.

 Looking for more ways to enjoy corn this summer?
-Try one of these recipes next!Print
+Try this!Print